Fiber is absolutely important and must be included in our daily foods in the right proportion.

 7. Dark Chocolate (10.9%)

-The antioxidants and nutrients contained in dark chocolate make really beneficial to health.
+The antioxidants and nutrients contained in dark Chocolate make it beneficial to health.

-A 100-gram dark chocolate bar has about 10.9 grams of soluble fiber in it.
+A 100-gram dark chocolate bar has about 10.9 grams of soluble fiber.

-While choosing dark chocolate, make sure that the cocoa content in it is above 75% and the least amount of added sugar in it.
+While choosing dark Chocolate, make sure that its cocoa content is above 75% and the least amount of added sugar in it.

 8. Oats (10.6%)

 Oats meal is one of the most favorite breakfast items for many people.
-Many vitamins, minerals, and antioxidants contained in Oats make it the best grain food for you.
+Many vitamins, minerals, and antioxidants contained in Oats make them the best grain food for you.

 Another little-known health benefits of oats meal come from the soluble fiber called beta-glucan that is contained in it.
 Beta-glucan fiber is exceptionally good for managing healthy blood sugar and cholesterol levels.